 Beyond the data, though, the number of systems should reflect the need to achieve efficiency and user adoption.
 Integration costs may be incurred.
 However, if the benefit is to simplify the whole process from the user point of view, then using best of breed solutions should be the priority.

-The other factor encouraging use of multiple systems is the availability of cloud-based services that allow organisations to readily access systems on an on-demand basis.
+The other factor encouraging the use of multiple systems is the availability of cloud-based services that allow organisations to readily access systems on an on-demand basis.
 Placing some of the more complex indirect spend categories into cloud-based systems may allow an organisation to focus their other system/s on core capabilities and basic processes.

-Cloud based systems have a number of advantages:
+Cloud-based systems have a number of advantages:

 - reduces the duplication of investment costs for multiple on-site servers and management.